miking-the-viking/learn-typescript/README.md

 This repo is a step by step implementation of a Typescript project and the various benefits therein.

-    This tutorial aims for a low bar of entry; it may be quite verbose, the goal is that anyone of any level can learn something from this demo.
+    This tutorial aims for a low barrier to entry; it may be quite verbose, the goal is that anyone of any level can learn something from this demo.

 A rough project map would include: